 Natural and Built Environment

-Dirk is a Senior Lecturer in Archaeology.
-He specializes in the Bronze Age and Iron Age Archaeology of western Europe, and his teaching is focused on both practical skills and the theoretical backdrop to archaeological practice.
+Dirk is a Reader in Archaeology.
+He specialized in the Bronze Age and Iron Age Archaeology of western Europe, and his teaching is focused on both practical skills and the theoretical backdrop to archaeological practice.

 Contact Teaching Times